apache/logging-log4cxx/src/site/markdown/development/building.md

 [Jira](https://issues.apache.org/jira/projects/LOGCXX/issues) or send a message to the [users mailing list].

+## Covered by Github

+These Github provided environments are used in continuous integration and unit testing:

+* Windows - Visual Studio 2019 and 2022
+* Ubuntu 20.04 - GNU g++ 9.4.0, Clang 11.0.0
+* Ubuntu 22.04 - GNU g++ 11.4.0, Clang 14.0.0
+* MacOS 11 - AppleClang 13.0
+* MacOS 12 - AppleClang 14.0

 ## Covered by the team

 The following list provides an overview about the environments some of the